 They can become financiers, marketing managers, researchers, econometricians, financial advisers, managers of Māori enterprises and trusts, exporters and importers, Human Resource managers, tourism analysts and operators, information management and e-commerce specialists, international managers, media professionals and policy analysts.

 Degrees offered within Victoria Business School are designed to provide a broad educational foundation as well as developing specialist skills in your chosen major or majors.
 Employers value the breadth and flexibility of skills in thinking, communication and developing a global perspective that our programmes can provide.

 Career planning and support

-Vic Careers is Victoria University's career specialist and also hosts Careers in Focus seminars and Career Expos that allow you to explore career opportunities and establish valuable networks.
+- Vic Careers is Victoria University of Wellington's career specialist and also hosts Careers in Focus seminars and Career Expos that allow you to explore career opportunities and establish valuable networks.
 Vic Careers is in contact with over 700 employers every year, many of these employers advertise part-time, holiday and graduate jobs on Victoria CareerHub.

 The Career View page provides information about career opportunities in a number of disciplines, with example profiles from some of our University graduates.